eneajaho/just-angular/src/content/building-computed-async-for-signals-in-angular.md

 To sum up, here's what's happening in the above code:

 - We register an effect that will run whenever the `user` input changes.
-- Effect runs at least once by default, so it will make that initial API call.
+- The effect runs at least once by default, so it will make that initial API call.
-- Effect will run again whenever the `user` input changes.
+- The effect will run again whenever the `user` input changes.
-- Everytime the effect re-runs, the onCleanup function will call the callback function passed to it.
+- Every time the effect re-runs, the onCleanup function will call the callback function passed to it.
 - Our callback function will unsubscribe from the previous subscription.
 (So, it will behave like the `switchMap` operator in RxJS)
 - When the API call returns, we set the value of the `favoriteImages` signal.